 - Or that you have mutually agreed with someone else to sell those goods as your representative.

-This interest would ultimately mean that the goods and assets are in the security of the debt that someone owes to you.
-So the registration would provide protection of your interest in the commodities in case the client default or goes broke.
+This interest would ultimately mean that the goods and assets are now the security for the debt that someone owes to you.
+So, the registration would provide protection of your interest in the commodities in case the client defaults or goes broke.

 3. Charter of Goods:

-If you are about to lease, rent or put up a hiring arrangement for the following time periods then this applies to you:
+If you are about to lease, rent or put up a hiring arrangement for the following time periods then registering on the PPSR would also apply to you:

 - At least one year